so-dang-cool/crozbi/README.md

 ## Installing

-The recommended way to install czbi is to run something like this in bash:
+The recommended way to install czbi for the first time ever is to run something like this in bash:

 ```
 CZBI_BIN="$HOME/.local/bin"